-- Last week Pastor Curtis talked about how carefully he likes to eat.
-Let me make a counter confession: I love Cheetos.
+- Let me make a confession: I love Cheetos.
 I really do.
-I've never had a problem eating too much ice cream or candy, but you leave an open bag of chips around and I will eat my weight in them.
-I think Cheetos taste amazing--they're addictive.
+I've never had a problem eating too much ice cream, but you leave an open bag of chips around and I will eat my weight in them.
+I think Cheetos taste amazing-they're addictive.
 And healthy! - No, one day a friend RUINED it for me by pointing out the ingredients.
-Newsflash: there's not really even any cheese.
-There are, "Dairy-derived cheese ingredients."
-It's got micro-amounts of nutrients, but it's not food.
+Newsflash: There's not really even any cheese.
+There are "dairy-derived cheese ingredients."
+It's got micro amounts of nutrients, but it's not food.
 It might give you a little burst of energy, but you'll never thrive on it.
 In fact, the more you eat, the worse you feel.
 That's social media.

-I'm not saying get rid of your phone or don't watch Netflix any more than I'm telling you to get rid of all Cheetos (though those could be GREAT things for you to fast from in these 21 DOPF.)
-What I am asking is that you commit to making Bible intake a regular part of your life--at least try it for these 21 days.
+I'm not saying get rid of your phone or don't watch Netflix any more than I'm telling you to get rid of all Cheetos (though those could be GREAT things for you to fast from in these 21 DOPF).
+What I am asking is that you commit to making Bible intake a regular part of your life-at least try it for these 21 days.
 Let me challenge you:

 - For a year, commit to coming to church on a regular basis, and when you have to miss because you're traveling or sick, listen to the message so you stay caught up. - Commit to reading the Bible every morning in these 21 days.
 Just 15 minutes.
-Use the Summit App "Daily Revival" to start. - Change your radio station to one of the Christian stations--93.9 for music or 105.7 for mostly good Bible teaching.
+Use the Summit app's "Daily Revival" to start. - Change your radio station to one of the Christian stations-93.9 for music or 105.7 for mostly good Bible teaching.
 And mix in some great podcasts. - Read a couple of good books this year.
-On my blog, jdgreear.com, I just listed out my favorites from last year, so you can start there.
+On my blog, [jdgreear.com](http://jdgreear.com), I just listed out my favorites from last year, so you can start there.

-OK, one more question Paul presents to us--and I'll make it quick.
+OK, one more question Paul presents to us-and I'll make it quick.